Edited: May 1, 2023

 Tie dying the yard of fabric

-Rinse, Wash, and Dry Your Tie-Dye
+4. Rinse, Wash and Dry Your Tie-Dye

 While wearing your gloves, rinse the excess dye off until the water runs clear.
 You can use a hose outside with a bucket or a bathtub/sink (as long as they are not porcelain or fiberglass) for this step.
 Remove your rubber bands as you rinse.

+Wash separately.
 Using a large load setting, wash your tie-dyed fabric separately on cold with a small amount of detergent (you’ll want to wash them separately the first few times just in case).

+Dry.
 Then, dry on high heat or hang your fabric out to dry in the sunshine.
 Once your fabric is dry, you can begin to make your bandanas!

 Tie dyed fabric sitting in a blue bucket